samuelshix/solana-api-toolkit/packages/token-service/PUBLISHING.md

 1. You need an npm account.
 If you don't have one, create it at [npmjs.com](https://www.npmjs.com/signup).
 2. You need to be logged in to npm in your terminal.
 Run `npm login` and follow the prompts.
-3. If this is a scoped package (which it is, with the `@solana-api-toolkit` scope), you need to either:
+3. You need to either:
    - Have permission to publish to this scope
    - Create your own scope (e.g., `@your-username`)